Tools

 Selected Software

-RawHash (and RawHash2): RawHash (and RawHash2) is a hash-based mechanism to map raw nanopore signals to a reference genome in real-time.
-To achieve this, it 1) generates an index from the reference genome and 2) efficiently and accurately maps the raw signals to the reference genome such that it can match the throughput of nanopore sequencing even when analyzing large genomes (e.g., human genome.
+RawHash, RawHash2 and Rawsamble: RawHash (and RawHash2) is a hash-based mechanism to map raw nanopore signals to a reference genome in real-time.
+To achieve this, it 1) generates an index from the reference genome and 2) efficiently and accurately maps the raw signals to the reference genome such that it can match the throughput of nanopore sequencing even when analyzing large genomes (e.g., human genome).
+Rawsamble builds on the same collision‑resistant hashing framework in a reference‑free setting: it performs an all‑vs‑all search for long overlaps directly between raw signals, outputs a PAF overlap graph, and can drive assemblers such as miniasm to generate de novo assemblies—without ever base‑calling the signals.

 Below figure shows the overview of the steps that RawHash takes to find matching regions between a reference genome and a raw nanopore signal.